skyeterran/loom/README.md

 # 🧶 Loom: A narrative system for {your_game}
 Loom is a scripting language that makes writing interactive dialogue fun!
-It's powered by Rust, and based on Lisp, which makes it simple to use and scalable in terms of both performance and narrative complexity.
+It's based on Lisp and powered by Rust, which makes it simple to use and scalable in terms of both performance and narrative complexity.

 ## Features
 ### Writeable syntax